lywang1016/PokerAI/README.md

 In the created file, please create subclass of class Strategy defined in 'strategy.py' and implement your own algorithm to method 'action_should_take()'.

+## Simple GUI
+Now there is a simple GUI just for human player.
+If use human strategy, for each action the human hand cards and public cards will be displayed.
+The game log infomation still in terminal.
+And the human action still taken use terminal inputs.
+You need to install 'matplotlib' for the simple GUI.

 ## Todo list
 ### Framework
 - Get a nice GUI (Maybe not able to have it quickly.
 But it's OK since the project targets on build AI algorithms, not a platform to serve human players.
 However, it is good to have one.
 Nothing to lose.)